Oscar Wilde, meet Aimée Crocker…

 “It was a happy-go-lucky life and they were a happy-go-lucky crowd, who never spoiled the present day’s happiness by thinking of the morrow,” wrote Isobel’s aunt in an article published nearly 40 years later in the Oakland Tribune.
 “When money was flush they spent if freely, sharing with their friends, and when the lean days came they got along the best they could, I fear often to the sorrow of trusting tradesmen.
 Erratic they were in many respects, but each had his touch of genius, and their clever conversation and open-hearted camaraderie made them the most delightful companions in the world.
 They did not pile up gold, but they added much to the joy of living.”

-After his tour, which was financed by musical theater impresarios Gilbert and Sullivan, Wilde remarked about the girls he met in the states, “American children did not seem to be numerous and were not as healthy or as joyous as in England, but very precocious.
+After his tour, Wilde remarked about the girls he met in the states, “American children did not seem to be numerous and were not as healthy or as joyous as in England, but very precocious.
 They grow up, some of them, into girls who are the prettiest despots in the world.
 Each American girl seemed to be an oasis of picturesque unreasonableness in a desert of common sense, able to talk on every subject, whether she knew anything of it or not, with lovely hands and feet, and the prettiest boots in the world.”

 Wilde’s tour was a commercial success.
-Newspaper reporters, however, outdid themselves in ridiculing the twenty-eight-year-old “lecturer.”
+A reviewer from The Sacramento Daily Union covering his lecture wrote that, “Probably no one who attended but went away satisfied that some seed for new reflection had been sown, and all went away impressed with much of the truth this young apostle of estheticism and undoubted poetical genius uttered.”
+Other reporters, however, outdid themselves in ridiculing the twenty-eight-year-old “lecturer.”
+The Daily Alta California called him an “effeminate apostle of unhealthy and morbid laziness.”
 The most stinging criticism for his San Francisco appearances came from Crocker nemesis and Bohemian Club founder, Mr. Ambrose Bierce, who wrote a weekly column called “Prattle” in The Wasp.
 After attending a lecture at Platt’s Hall, on Irish Poets and Poetry of the Nineteenth Century, he lambasted Wilde:

 …this gawky gowk has the diving effrontery to link his name with those of Swinburne, Rossetti and Morris—this dunghill he-hen would fly with the eagles.
 He dares to set his tongue to the honored name of Keats.
 He is the leader, quoth’a, of a renaissance in art, this man who cannot draw—of a revival in letters, this man who cannot write!
 This littlest and looniest of a brotherhood of simpletons, whom the wicket wits of London, haling him dazed from his obscurity, have crowned and crucified as King of the Cranks, has accepted the distinction in stupid good faith and our foolish people take him at his word.
 Mr. Wilde is pinnacled upon a dazzling eminence but the earth still trembles to the dull thunder of the kicks that set him up.